 History shows us that great power can be unleashed by meritocracy, tolerance, and sharing.
-The decision by Genghis Khan to depart from Mongol tradition and make a non-Mongol slave, Subutai, the General of his armies gave birth to the largest empire in all of human history.
+The decision by Genghis Khan to depart from Mongol tradition and make a non-Mongol slave, Subutai, the general of his armies gave birth to the largest empire in all of human history.
 The hordes were given first rights to the plunder of every campaign instead of it being hoarded by a single individual.
 The Khan shared the spoils of war.
 No matter how inhuman, and brutal they were to their enemies in battle, once conquered all who joined the horde enjoyed religious, and ethnic tolerance with the very same rules of meritocracy that allowed a slave to become the greatest general ever in history.
 Without these principles the tiny fraction of the population who were ethnic Mongols would never have been able to conquer as much as they did.

-We chose Subutai, this slave that became the world’s greatest general, as our project’s namesake.
+We chose Subutai, the slave who became the world’s greatest general, as our project’s namesake.
 We believe his life and achievements epitomize the results of our common principles: meritocracy, tolerance, and sharing.
 No one is entitled by merely existing as a part of a mass.
 You must earn your place through battle.
 We’ve seen many projects suffer and die because meritocracies turn into lame democracies.
 Talkers, politician types, infiltrate to benefit from their status in the project rather than contributing to its success.
-When the numbers of these types grow they turn the project into a septic where no honorable warrior spirit in search of conquest enjoys participating anymore.
+When the numbers of these types grow they turn the project into a septic environment where no honorable warrior spirit in search of conquest enjoys participating anymore.
 We will have none of that.
 We all share in the plunder based on meritocracy while being tolerant of everyone regardless of race, religion, or sexual orientation of any kind.

 We don’t want Subutai becoming just a techie niche platform.
-Non-technical residential Internet users at home or those trying to run small businesses on a budget need to be able to fire up cloud and IoT applications as easily as they install iPhone apps from Apple’s App Store today.
-Subutai enables and rewards both users and application developers by ensuring a rich ecosystem of open source applications to flourish.
+Non-technical residential Internet users at home or those trying to run small businesses on a budget need to be able to fire up Cloud and IoT applications as easily as they install iPhone apps from Apple’s App Store today.
+Subutai enables and rewards both users and application developers by ensuring a rich ecosystem of Open Source applications to flourish.
 Application developers can package their apps as Dockerized applications and as Google AppEngine applications for users to pull down from the Subutai Bazaar and run on their P2P Clouds.